Code0254/Code0254/README.md

 - 👋 Hi, I’m @Code0254
 - 👀 I’m interested in learning programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Science and technical writing
 - 💞️ I’m looking to collaborate on any open project
 - 📫 How to reach me, send me a DM.